Airline hub: Operations

 The hub-and-spoke system allows an airline to serve fewer routes, so fewer aircraft are needed.
 The system also increases passenger loads; a flight from a hub to a spoke carries not just passengers originating at the hub, but also passengers originating at multiple spoke cities.
 However, the system is costly.
 Additional employees and facilities are needed to cater to connecting passengers.
 To serve spoke cities of varying populations and demand, an airline requires several aircraft types, and specific training and equipment are necessary for each type.
 In addition, airlines may experience capacity constraints as they expand at their hub airports.

 For the passenger, the hub-and-spoke system offers one-stop air service to a wide array of destinations.
-However, it requires having to regularly make connections en route to their final destination, which increases travel time.
+However, it requires having to regularly making connections en route to their final destination, which increases travel time.
 Additionally, airlines can come to monopolise their hubs (fortress hubs), allowing them to freely increase fares as passengers have no alternative.
 High domestic connectivity in the United States is achieved through airport location and hub dominance.
-The top 10 megahubs in the US are dominated by American Airlines, Delta Air Lines and United Airlines, the three largest United States-based airlines.
+The top 10 megahubs in the US are dominated by American Airlines, Delta Air Lines, and United Airlines, three of the four largest United States–based airlines.

 Banking

 Airlines may operate banks of flights at their hubs, in which several flights arrive and depart within short periods of time.
 The banks may be known as "peaks" of activity at the hubs and the non-banks as "valleys".
 Banking allows for short connection times for passengers.
 However, an airline must assemble many resources to cater to the influx of flights during a bank, and having several aircraft on the ground at the same time can lead to congestion and delays.
 In addition, banking could result in inefficient aircraft utilisation, with aircraft waiting at spoke cities for the next bank.

 Instead, some airlines have debanked their hubs, introducing a "rolling hub" in which flight arrivals and departures are spread throughout the day.
 This phenomenon is also known as "depeaking".
 While costs may decrease, connection times are longer at a rolling hub.
 American Airlines was the first to depeak its hubs, trying to improve profitability following the September 11 attacks.
 It rebanked its hubs in 2015, however, feeling the gain in connecting passengers would outweigh the rise in costs.

-For example, the hub of Qatar Airways in Doha Airport has 471 daily movements to 140 destinations by March 2020 with an average of 262 seats per movement; in three main waves: 5h-9h (132 movements), 16h-21h (128) and 23h-3h (132), allowing around 30 million connecting passengers in 2019.
+For example, the hub of Qatar Airways in Doha Airport has 471 daily movements to 140 destinations by March 2020 with an average of 262 seats per movement; in three main waves: 05:00–09:00 (132 movements), 16:00–21:00 (128) and 23:00–03:00 (132), allowing around 30 million connecting passengers in 2019.